AmandaEMK/project-one/README.md

 ## Deployment

 The project has been backed up using Git.
-It is deployed on GitHub Pages.
+It is deployed on GitHub Pages directly from the master branch.
 The development version and the deployed one are the same.

 ## Credits